Why do we teach Geography?

 communicate geographical information in a variety of ways, including through maps, numerical and quantitative skills and writing at length.

 Curriculum & School Organisation

 Medium term planning is incorporated into termly holistic plans.
-Evidence of the teaching and learning in geogrphy is seen in children's Learning Journey books, class and school displays and photographs.
-Coverage and progression is monitored by the Subject Leader.
+Evidence of the teaching and learning in geography is seen in children's Learning Journey books, class and school displays and photographs.
+Coverage and progression are monitored by the Subject Leader.
 The Geography Subject Leader ensures policy is in practice and is implemented across the school.

 As a Foundation subject, Geography is part of a broad and balanced curriculum where the time allocation for teaching will be accordance to coverage across the school year.

 Geography and the EYFS